World government

-World government is the concept of a single political authority with jurisdiction over all of Earth and humanity.
-It is conceived in a variety of forms, from tyrannical to democratic, which reflects its wide array of proponents and detractors.
+World government is a theoretical single political authority with jurisdiction over all of Earth and humanity.
 A world government with executive, legislative, and judicial functions and an administrative apparatus has never existed.

 The inception of the United Nations (UN) in the mid-20th century remains the closest approximation to a world government, as it is by far the largest and most powerful international institution.
 The UN is mostly limited to an advisory role, with the stated purpose of fostering cooperation between existing national governments, rather than exerting authority over them.
-Nevertheless, the organization is commonly viewed as either a model for, or preliminary step towards, a global government.

-The concept of universal governance has existed since antiquity and been the subject of discussion, debate, and even advocacy by some kings, philosophers, religious leaders, and secular humanists.
-Some of these have discussed it as a natural and inevitable outcome of human social evolution, and interest in it has coincided with the trends of globalization.
-Opponents of world government, who come from a broad political spectrum, view the concept as a tool for violent totalitarianism, unfeasible, or simply unnecessary.
+The concept of universal governance has been the subject of debate.
+Some thinkers have discussed it as a natural and inevitable outcome of human social evolution, and interest in it has coincided with the trends of globalization.
+Opponents of world government view the concept as a tool for violent totalitarianism, unfeasible, or simply unnecessary.

 Definition

+From ancient history to contemporary times, the idea of universal governance by one polity has been the subject of discussion, debate, and advocacy by rulers, philosophers, religious leaders, and secular humanists.
 Alexander Wendt defines a state as an "organization possessing a monopoly on the legitimate use of organized violence within a society."
 According to Wendt, a world state would need to fulfill the following requirements: